OC puts TLC into its TC, giving trainees access to a range of high-quality practices and a down-to-earth culture.

 Those who want to take their chances at applying directly for training contract complete the same online form as vac scheme applicants.
 If they pass the initial screening, they go on to participate in an assessment centre like the one detailed above, followed by a partner interview.

-OC's Bristol, London and Reading offices each run a two-week vacation scheme.
-These run concurrently.
-Bristol and London each host around 15 students at a time, while Reading hosts five.
+OC's Bristol, London and Reading offices each run two, two-week summer vacation schemes which run concurrently.
+Bristol and London each host around 20 students at a time, while Reading hosts five.
 Vac schemers split their time between two different departments and are assigned a trainee buddy each.
-Past attendees told us they'd gotten to grips with hands-on tasks and “actually assumed the role of a trainee solicitor.”
+Past attendees told us they'd got to grips with hands-on tasks and “actually assumed the role of a trainee solicitor.”
 The scheme tends to go easy on the social side, an approach our trainee sources appreciated at the time.
 “It’s nice to be wined and dined, but that’s not what it’s actually like as a trainee.
 Also, too many evening events can wear you out.”

 According to trainees, “the vac schemers who impress the most are the ones who make an effort to speak to people and ask as many questions as they want.”
-On the final day of their placement, vac schemers interview for a training contract with two partners.
+In the final week of their placement, vac schemers interview for a training contract with two partners.

 Osborne Clarke LLP